(This post was originally published on July 7, 2015. We’ve updated it for accuracy and completeness.)

 - The price you want to sell your item for

 - Whether you want Amazon to ship the item or you want to ship it yourself

 For the condition, be as honest and descriptive as you can.
-All you are required to enter for the condition is a selection of “Acceptable”, “Good”, etc. However you’ll be much more likely to sell it if you offer an additional description.
+All you are required to enter for the condition is a selection of “Acceptable”, “Good”, etc. However, you’ll be much more likely to sell it if you offer an additional description.
 Is your game missing the manual, but has the cover?
 Mention it.
 Is the book a library book you bought?
-Mention it.
+Add this info too.

-Don’t list an item at a better condition then it is.
+Don’t list an item at a better condition than it is.
 You won’t get away with it.
-If a customer expects a a “like-new” book, but gets one with tears and highlighting, they’re going to request a refund.
-Doing this can result in negative reviews, which will make it very hard for you to sell in the future.
+If a customer expects a “like-new” book, they won’t accept one with tears and highlighting and they’ll request a refund.
+If you aren’t honest, customers will leave negative reviews, which will make it very hard for you to sell in the future.

 If you made sure to select that check box, and this is your first time selling on Amazon using FBA, Amazon will send you to a registration screen.
 Simply read and accept the terms of service here.

 Step 3: How to Convert Your Items to Fulfillment by Amazon Items

 I know what you’re thinking, “Why do I need to convert my items to FBA items if I just selected them to be fulfilled by Amazon?”.
 This just gives you the option to use Amazon FBA.
 You don’t have to use FBA for every item you sell.
 There are some items that can’t be shipped through Amazon FBA either.
 Therefore, you need to go into your account and manually select which items you want to fulfill through Amazon FBA.

 To do this, go to the “Inventory” tab in your Seller Central homepage and click “Manage Inventory”.
 From here you’ll want to select the “Actions” drop down for each produce and select “Change to Fulfilled by Amazon”.